janl99/OneDriveForBusiness-Explorer-MVC/README.md

 ##Quick Look at the the JavaScript Code

 ###Browse folders and files
-Gets the list of files and folders from the List method of the OneDriveExplorer Controller
+Gets the list of files and folders from the List method of the OneDriveExplorer Controller.
 ```javascript
 function loadFolder(folderId) {
   var dfd = $.Deferred();